duckdb/dbt-duckdb/README.md

   target: dev
 ```

-Here, the `filesystems` property takes a list of configurations, where each entry must have a property named `fs` that indicates which `fsspec` implementation
+Here, the `filesystems` property takes a list of configurations, where each entry must have a property named `fs` that indicates which `fsspec` protocol
-to load and then an arbitrary set of other key-value pairs that are used to configure the `fsspec` implementation.
+to load (so `s3`, `gcs`, `abfs`, etc.) and then an arbitrary set of other key-value pairs that are used to configure the `fsspec` implementation.
 You can see a simple example project that
-illustrates the usage of this feature [here](https://github.com/jwills/s3-demo).
+illustrates the usage of this feature to connect to a Localstack instance running S3 from dbt-duckdb [here](https://github.com/jwills/s3-demo).

 #### Fetching credentials from context
 Instead of specifying the credentials through the settings block, you can also use the use_credential_provider property.
 If you set this to `aws` (currently the only supported implementation) and you have `boto3` installed in your python environment, we will fetch your AWS credentials using the credential provider chain as described [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
 This means that you can use any supported mechanism from AWS to obtain credentials (e.g., web identity tokens).